j-d-b/kcus.org/README.md

 **Note:** `ImageminPlugin` does not run in `development` mode which makes build time insanely faster.

 ## Netlify
 The `master` branch of this repository represents the current live site, hosted with Netlify.
-A new build is triggered on every PR merge to this branch.
+A new build is triggered on every PR merge or commit to this branch.

 ## Key Features
 * Vanilla JavaScript powered SPA, client-side routing with the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)